-As was mentioned before, the City provides recycled water services to 157 connections, including two single-family residential, two multi-family residential, six-seven commercial, one industrial, and threesix landscape irrigation.267
+As was mentioned before, the City provides recycled water services to 15 connections, including two single-family residential, two multi-family residential, seven commercial, one industrial, and three landscape irrigation.

-The recycled water customers currently include Little League Field, La Pradera Apartments, Stevenson Manor Inn, Calistoga Mineral Water, Calistoga Grove Inn, Community Presbyterian Church, Calistoga Elementary School, Logvy Community Park, Napa County Fairgrounds, Indian Springs Resort, Solage, two residences, Boys and Girls Club, and Calistoga High School.
+The recycled water customers currently include Little League Field, La Pradera Apartments, Stevenson Manor Inn, Calistoga Mineral Water, Calistoga Grove Inn, Calistoga Elementary School, Logvy Community Park, Napa County Fairgrounds, Indian Springs Resort, Solage, two residences, Boys and Girls Club, and Calistoga High School.
 Additionally, as mentioned, the City allows permitted haulers to pump and truck recycled water for construction and irrigation.
-In 2018, the total volume of recycled water produced was 315 af.
+In 2018, the total volume of recycled water pumped and trucked was 7.6 af.
+During the same year, the total volume of recycled water produced was 315 af.

 The City of Calistoga's water system has grown from a small municipal reservoir in Feige Canyon in the first half of the century to include a municipal reservoir in Kimball Canyon, drinking water production from wells in Feige Canyon and the construction of the 12.3-mile North Bay Aqueduct (NBA) connection to the City of Napa's water system completed in 1984.
-The latter development, completed in 1984, represents the most recent major water facilities upgrade in the CityIn 2013, the City also constructed a new 1.5 million gallon storage facility.
-Since the Feige wells are currently inactive, all public water in Calistoga is currently provided by the Kimball Reservoir and NBA sources.268 years old, and in five years the percentage will increase to almost 50according to the City's Water Rate Study (2018).269
+In 2013, the City also constructed a new 1.5 million gallon storage facility.
+Since the Feige wells are currently inactive, all public water in Calistoga is currently provided by the Kimball Reservoir and NBA sources.

-Key components of the water system include the Kimball Reservoir and Water Treatment Plant, storage tanks with a capacity of 2.5 million gallons, and 2530 miles of distribution and 20-15 miles of transmission mains.
-Twenty percent of the City's water system is over 50
+Key components of the water system include the Kimball Reservoir and Water Treatment Plant, storage tanks with a capacity of 2.5 million gallons, and 25 miles of distribution and 15 miles of transmission mains.
+Twenty percent of the City's water system is over 50 years old, and in five years the percentage will increase to almost 50 according to the City's Water Rate Study (2018).

-267 City of Calistoga, Large Water System Annual Report to the Drinking Water Program, 2018.
-268 City of Calistoga, General Plan, Infrastructure Element, 2003, p.
+&lt;sup>268 City of Calistoga, Large Water System Annual Report to the Drinking Water Program, 2018.

+&lt;sup>269 City of Calistoga, General Plan, Infrastructure Element, 2003, p.
 I-1.